mayasiegel/NutrientSync/SUPABASE_SETUP.md

 alter table profiles add column if not exists sport text;
 alter table profiles add column if not exists activity_level text;

+-- 9. Add goal and season columns for student athletes (if not exists) alter table profiles add column if not exists goal text;
+alter table profiles add column if not exists season text;

--- 9. Add constraints to existing columns (only if they don't exist) do $$ begin
+-- 10. Add constraints to existing columns (only if they don't exist) do $$ begin
   -- Add gender constraint if it doesn't exist